 Those seeking admission to a prestigious set or production design program will need to compile very specific (and not to mention spectacularly executed) items for their portfolios.
 At NYU’s Tisch School of the Arts, applicants “must include at least one three dimensional scale model with figures for one scene of a script (or photos of models), a scale ground plan for same model, and five examples of architectural sketches (furniture, architectural details, interior details, etc).”

 Requirements for Costume Design or Lighting Design are equally detailed.

 Entry into Yale’s program will require either an in-person portfolio or the physical mailing of an intimidating list of cataloged items in order to be considered.
 Boston University’s program offers a two-step online review.
 First, applicants submit up to 20 digital images through Slideroom.
 Next, engage in a Virtual Portfolio Review with the committee.

 To apply to SUNY Purchase’s film program, one must submit ten samples of artwork (including videos) along with a statement about your role in each production.
 At George Mason, the process includes a video sample submission but also a sample treatment for a film or television show as well as a 500-word essay explaining your interest in film as an area of study.
 USC’s renowned film program requires a mix of writing samples, a personal statement, and photo/video clips of your previous work.

 Some schools with highly specified concentration areas also require portfolio submissions.
 For example, Rochester Institute of Technology applicants to the Medical Illustration, Metals and Jewelry, and Furniture Design programs must all provide additional materials, with very specific guidelines.
 Applicants to the Medical Illustration program must “Include at least six drawings of natural forms such as seashells, plants, human figures, or animals, rendered in a single medium.”

-- The requirements vary greatly by school/program.
+- Additionally, the requirements vary greatly by school/program.